Menu

 • Proof of identity and address

-After gathering these documents, the lender will review them carefully.
+After gathering these documents, the lender will carefully review them.
 They check the property’s value, income, and credit score.
 A higher credit score can mean better interest rates.

-Lenders will also value our property during the application process.
+Lenders will also assess the value of our property during the application process.
 This might be done quickly or take longer.
 They check whether we own the property legally and determine its market value.

-Being open and quick to answer questions is key.
-If we change our loan needs during the process, we might have to start again, so it’s good to know what we want from the start.
+Being open and prompt in answering questions is key.
+If we change our loan needs during the process, we may need to start again, so it’s beneficial to know what we want from the outset.

 direct access no broker secured loans